Making Software Installs More Reliable with Targeted Preflight Checks

 Why Installs Fail — and Why It’s Preventable

-Through field observations and support cases, we’ve seen installs fail repeatedly due to unexpected software running on the host:
+Through field observations and support cases, we’ve seen installs fail repeatedly due to various issues, including but not limited to:

 These issues are hard to catch during install — and even harder to fix mid-session.